Marc's Blog

 Yes.
 The answer is yes.
 In your face, Betteridge.

-Earlier this week, I did the keynote at TLA+ conf 2024.
+Earlier this week, I did the keynote at TLA+ conf 2024 (watch the video or check out the slides).
 My message in the keynote was something I have believed to be true for a long time: formal methods are an important part of good software engineering practice.
 If you’re a software engineer, especially one working on large-scale systems, distributed systems, or critical low-level system, and are not using formal methods as part of your approach, you’re probably wasting time and money.

 Because, ultimately, engineering is an exercise in optimizing for time and money1.